-Two significant findings emerged regarding college shooters and my typology.
-First, though traumatized shooters were the most common of the three types among secondary-school perpetrators (Langman, 2015), there were no college shooters who clearly fit the traumatized category.
-Three of them, however, appear to have experienced physical abuse or significant corporal punishment, or were likely to have witnessed domestic violence.
-Apart from having harsh fathers, these shooters did not have most of the features found among traumatized shooters, such as substance-abusing parents, parents with criminal histories, frequently changing caregivers, and poverty.
+FIGURE 1 Psychological Types of Random vs. Targeted Shooters (Langman, in process)\ domestic violence.
+Apart from having harsh fathers, these shooters did not have most of the features found among traumatized shooters, such as substance abusing parents, parents with criminal histories, frequently changing caregivers, and poverty.
 Based on the available evidence, these perpetrators were classified as either psychopathic or psychotic, but with a secondary categorization as having some features of traumatized school shooters.